Ilay4133/My_repository-for-projects/case_hacaton/README.md

 # Mobile App for a Dog Shelter

+(Note: The project folder is named "Case Hakatona" (Russian for "Hackathon Case") because the code was initially uploaded to the wrong folder.)

 This is a mobile app (will be in the future) for a dog shelter.
 On it, you can take a dog for a walk, take a dog for foster care (take a dog for guardianship), and adopt a dog.

 ## Description of the Visual Part